Errors thrown by actions

 - A file is not found

-- A user tries to log in with an invalid password
+- A user tries to log in with a wrong password

-- A user tries to delete a non-existing item
+- A user tries to delete an item that does not exist

 Stopping the action

-And if at any point you need to know if the action failed, you can check the action status.
+If you need to know whether the action failed, you can check the action status.

 Example

-Let's create an example to help us think about error handling in actions.
+Let's build an example to think about error handling.

-Suppose that a "logout action" first checks if there is an internet connection.
-If there is, it deletes the app database, sets the store to its initial state, and navigates to the login screen:
+Suppose a logout action first checks for internet, then deletes the database, resets the store, and navigates to the login screen:

 class LogoutAction extends AppAction {